Harris' big moment, Dems' rising stars, Gaza protesters shut out. Takeaways from DNC's last night

 CHICAGO (AP) — The Democratic National Convention wraps up Thursday with Vice President Kamala Harris accepting her party’s presidential nomination.
 She is the first Black woman and first person of South Asian descent to be nominated, and supporters turned out in white to mark the moment.

 Ahead of Harris’ appearance in the convention hall, rising Democratic stars were to address the crowd, along with survivors of mass shootings and others who were showcasing different issues.
 Republican Rep. Adam Kinzinger, who voted to impeach Donald Trump and sat on the House committee investigating the Jan.
-6 attacks, also was scheduled to speak.
+6, 2021 U.S. Capitol attack, also spoke.

 The crowded lineup reflects the immense work Democrats have before them as they’ve stood up a fresh presidential campaign in just under a month since President Joe Biden bowed out of the race.